steakandbake/ada/_posts/2020-07-29-How-To-Stake-Ada-Lite-Trezor-Model-T.md

 ---
 layout: post
-title: Staking with Ledger Nano S/X
+title: Staking with Trezor Model T
 description: Learn how to with adalite.io
-image: pic07.jpg
+image: pic08.jpg
 ---

-## Staking with Ledger Nano S/X and AdaLite.io
+## Staking with Trezor Model T and AdaLite.io

 Since the dawn of Cardano entering the the Shelley era, you can now delegate your ADA coins to a stake pool.
 This is known as staking where you earn new ADA as staking rewards.
 This guide is primarily for ada holders who wish to delegate their ada to a stake pool, but are not sure about where to start.

 ------------

-### Update with Ledger Live
+### Update Firmware

 <section>
 	<div class="table-wrapper">
 		<table>
 			<tbody>
 				<tr>
-					<td>1) Connect your Ledger Nano, enter PIN and open Ledger Live</td>
+					<td>1) Plug in your Trezor, enter PIN and visit <a href="https://wallet.trezor.io/">Trezor.io Wallet</a> or use your bookmarked Trezor site.</td>
 				</tr>
 				<tr>
-					<td>2) Click Manager and then upgrade your firmware to version 1.6 or greater.</td>
+					<td>2) The website will prompt you to upgrade your firmware to <a href="https://blog.trezor.io/firmware-updates-for-trezor-model-t-version-2-3-2-and-trezor-model-one-version-1-9-2-f4f9c0f1ed7c">version 2.3.2</a> or greater.</td>
 				</tr>
 				<tr>
-					<td>3) Update the Cardano ADA app to version 2.0.3 or greater.</td>
+					<td>3) Follow the update instructions on screen.
+Unplug, swipe screen, replug and confirm.</td>
 				</tr>
 			</tbody>
 		</table>